tstellanova/airshield/README.md

 1. Clone this repository
 2. Init & Update Submodules `git submodule update --init --recursive`
-3. Cloud build with CLI :
+3. Cloud build (for Argon board) with CLI :
 `particle compile --target 2.1.0 argon --saveTo airshield_argon.bin`

 4. Connect your Argon to your computer with a usb cable